Windham, Maine

 Windham is a town in Cumberland County, Maine, United States.
 The population was 18,434 at the 2020 census.
 It includes the villages of South Windham and North Windham.
-It is part of the Portland–South Portland–Biddeford, Maine Metropolitan Statistical Area.
+It is part of the Portland-South Portland-Biddeford metropolitan area.

 History

 The township was granted in 1734 by the Massachusetts General Court to Abraham Howard, Joseph Blaney and 58 others from Marblehead, Massachusetts.
 In 1737, New Marblehead Plantation was settled by Captain Thomas Chute.
 By order of the Massachusetts General Court, a fort was built in spring of 1744 on a hill in the southern part of town near the early center of settlement to offer protection during King George's War.
-A 50-foot square blockhouse constructed of 12-inch thick hewn hemlock had an overhanging second story with firing ports and two swivel guns in watch posts on diagonal corners.
+A 50-foot square blockhouse, constructed of 12-inch thick hewn hemlock had an overhanging second story, with firing ports and two swivel guns in watch posts on diagonal corners.
 The blockhouse was surrounded by a stockade wall of 12-inch diameter log posts 16 feet long.
 The single gate through the stockade wall was covered by a 4.2-inch (11 cm) bore 9-pounder cannon within the blockhouse.